The VIP Green Bus is the affordable luxury travel way to go from Chiang Mai to Chiang Rai.

 I only caught the tail end but there must have been 20 or so of these busses passing us on the wrong side of the road:

-In all the ride took about 3 hours and 45 minutes from Chiang Mai to Chiang Rai.
+In all the ride took about 3 hours from Chiang Mai to Chiang Rai.
 I was very happy we had chosen the VIP bus as Lisa got to sleep.
 A lot:

 We had chosen bulkhead row 1.